mandaza/mcp-canvas-lms-student/README.md

 3. Scroll down to "Approved Integrations"
 4. Click "+ New Access Token"
 5. Give it a purpose (e.g., "MCP Server Access")
-6. Copy the generated token to your `.env` file
+6. Copy the generated token for use in Claude Desktop

-⚠️ **Important**: Keep your access token secure and never commit it to version control.
+⚠️ **Important**: Keep your access token secure and never share it.

 ## Usage with Claude Desktop